MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/messaging-center.md

 ---
-title: "MessagingCenter"
+title: "Xamarin.Forms MessagingCenter"
-description: "Xamarin.Forms includes a simple messaging service to send and receive messages." ms.prod: xamarin ms.assetid: EDFE7B19-C5FD-40D5-816C-FAE56532E885 ms.technology: xamarin-forms
+description: "This article explains how to use the Xamarin.Forms MessagingCenter to send and receive messages, to reduce coupling between classes such as view models." ms.prod: xamarin ms.assetid: EDFE7B19-C5FD-40D5-816C-FAE56532E885 ms.technology: xamarin-forms